-EMMANUEL HOUSE (which started as Bryan House) serves the working poor, helping to break cycles of poverty through home ownership, higher education, community service, and equitable community and business development.
+EMMANUEL HOUSE serves the working poor, helping to break cycles of poverty through home ownership, higher education, community service, and equitable community and business development.

 Watch a video animation explaining How It Works: our basic strategy and the importance of home ownership to strong communities and educational success.

 This video, “Khai’s Story,” puts a human face on our basic strategy.
 See how one family changed its life and built a community around them as it did.

 Watch a video of the Grand Opening of the new Emmanuel House/World Relief headquarters, a giant step in helping these two organizations do even more.

 Read a recent front-page story about Emmanuel House leading the way in renewing an historic downtown street.

 EMMANUEL HOUSE and BRYAN HOUSE were both started by Dr. Guzman’s eldest son, Rick, and his wife Desiree, in memory of Dr. Guzman’s youngest son Bryan (1985-2006).
 Bryan House came first, focusing on reclaiming hope for war-torn refugee families.
 It will continue this refugee focus, but as its mission has grown it has become part of a larger organization, Emmanuel House, now with multiple sites, working with ALL the working class poor it can to help break endemic cycles of poverty.
 Recently, U.S. Senator Dick Durbin—seen at left with Rick Guzman—came to Emmanuel House’s Claim St. site to see its innovative approach to community development.
 The first video listed below chronicles the event.
 Emmanuel—”God with us”—was Bryan’s middle name.

 SEE BELOW for the Emmanuel House Website and for Videos, newspaper Articles, and a memorial Booklet.